 Rules have changed in recent years to make portability much easier for anyone who would like to move from one agency to another.
-Please contact us if you are looking to move your loved one into our agency or if you want more information on the process.
+Please contact us if you are looking to transfer your loved one into our agency or if you want more information on the process.

 You should contact the Division of Developmental Disabilities (800-832-9173 https://nj.gov/humanservices/ddd/home/) as soon as possible to get your child registered and evaluated.
 DDD will provide you with the necessary paperwork and determine the level of care your child is eligible for.
 You can then work with a Support Coordinator to find the right services and explain your rights and options.
 Every student under the age of 18 who has received services should apply for a Support Coordinator through DDD (NJ Department of Human Services Division of Developmental Disabilities) once they “age out” of their existing programs.

 New Concepts for Living prides itself on putting the well-being of those entrusted to us first and foremost.
 In order to attract and hire the most qualified candidates for our staff, we offer a highly competitive salary as well as a thorough and on-going training program.
 In addition, our homes and day program are monitored with video surveillance in all common areas so that any incident can be easily investigated, and the proper actions taken if necessary.
 We will not tolerate anything but dignity and respect for those in our care.

 Provided he or she qualifies, their tier will be determined, and Medicaid will pay for services that coincide with their assigned tier.

 Our program accepts adults 21 years and older.
 We try and group our day program residents by interest and ability and often that results in keeping our clients with people closer to their own age.
 Our youngest resident is 21 and our oldest is now 78 years young.